 1. Awarding Institution Universitas Indonesia 2.
 Teaching Institution Universitas Indonesia 3.
-Programme Tittle Undergraduate Program in Engineering n Naval Architecture and Marine 4.
+Programme Tittle Undergraduate Program in Naval Architecture and Marine Engineering 4.
 Class Regular 5.
 Final Award Sarjana Teknik (S.T) 6.
-Accreditation / Recognition BAN-PT: A - Accredited AU IN-QA 7.
-Language(s) of Instruction Bahasa Indonesia and Eng lish 8.
+Accreditation / Recognition BAN-PT: A - Accredited AUN-QA 7.
+Language(s) of Instruction Bahasa Indonesia 8.
 Study Scheme (Full Time / Part Time) Full Time 9.
-Entry Requirements High school /equivalent A ND pass the entrance exam.
+Entry Requirements High school /equivalent, or D3 / Polytechnique / equivalent, AND pass the entrance exam.
 10. Study Duration Designed for 4 years Type of Semester Number of Semester Number of weeks / semester Regular 8 17 Short (optional) 3 8 11.
 Graduate Profiles: A Bachelor in Engineering with abilities to design ship structure and system, and excellence in leadership and professional characters.

-12. List of Graduates Competency: Ability to apply basic knowledge of mathematics, numerical methods, statistical analysis, basic sciences (physics and chemistry), as well as information technology required to achieve competence in the discipline of Maritime Engineering (Main competency) Ability to design by applying methods, skills and modern engineering software required for practical engineering problems such as materials selection and process, as well as ship designing using a computer (Main competency) Ability to carry out analysis for problem solving in the field of Maritime Engineering by applying scalculation and principles in ship designing process and ship system (Main competency) Ability to evaluate scientific problem by carrying out research and report the results, including statistical data analysis obtained for decision making in the field of Marine Engineering (Main competency) Ability to identify impacts as a result of solution in the field of Marine Engineering with respect to sustainable development (Supporting competency) Ability to think critically, creatively, and innovatively as well as to maintain intellectual curiosity for problem solving in individual and group level (UI) Ability to apply professional ethics related to law, economy, environment, social, politic, health, and safety with responsibility and integrity (Supporting competency) Ability to carry out life-long learning including access to knowledge of relevant recent issues (Supporting competency) Ability to apply financial principles and management as well as entrepreneurship in the field of the fie 12 As a Universitas Indonesia student, Program should have the following Able to use information and con Able to think critically, creative individual and group problems; Able to use verbal and writing of demic or non-academic acitivit Has an integrity and able to res Able to identify entrepreneursh every graduate of Mecha compenteces as follow: nmunication technology; ely, and innovatively and has communication in good bal y; pect others; ip efforts which show inno nical Engineering Undergraduate ave intellectual curiosity to solve the nasa Indonesia and English for aca- vation and autonomy based on ethics
+12. List of Graduates Competency:

+- Ability to aply basic knowledge of mathematics, numerical methods, statistical analysis, basic sciences (physics and chemistry), as well as information technology required to achieve competence in the discipline of Maritime Engineering (Main competency) - 2.
+Ability to design by applying methods, skills and modern engineering software required for practical engineering problems such as materials selection and process, as well as ship designing using a computer (Main competency) - Ability to carry out analysis for problem solving in the field of Maritime Engineering by applying calculation and principles in ship designing process and ship system (Main competency) - Ability to evaluate scientific problem by carrying out research and report the results, including statistical data analysis obtained for decision making in the field of Marine Engineering (Main competency) - Ability to identify impacts as a result of solution in the field of Marine Engineering with respect to sustainable development (Supporting competency) - Ability to think critically, creatively, and innovatively as well as to maintain intellectual curi-6. osity for problem solving in individual and group level (UI) - 7.
+Ability to communicate effectively in visual, written, and verbal (Supporting competency) - Ability to apply professional ethics related to law, economy, environment, social, politic, health, and safety with responsibility and integrity (Supporting competency) - Ability to carry out life-long learning including access to knowledge of relevant recent issues (Supporting competency) - 10.
+Ability to apply financial principles and management as well as entrepreneurship in the field of Marine Engineering

+As a Universitas Indonesia student, every graduate of Mechanical Engineering Undergraduate Program should have the following compenteces as follow:

+- Able to use information and communication technology; - 2.
+Able to think critically, creatively, and innovatively and have intellectual curiosity to solve the individual and group problems; - Able to use verbal and writing communication in good bahasa Indonesia and English for academic or non-academic acitivity; - Has an integrity and able to respect others; - Able to identify entrepreneurship efforts which show innovation and autonomy based on ethics

 13 Classification of Subjects

 No. Classification Credit Hours (SKS) Percentage

 i University General Subjects 18 12.5 %

-ii Basic Engineering Subjects 24 16.67 %
+ii Basic Engineering Subjects 26 18.05 %

-iii Core Subjects 74 51.39 %
+iii Core Subjects 70 48.6 %

 iv Elective Subjects 12 8.33 %

-v Ship Design Assignment 1, Ship Design Assignment 2, Ship Design Assignment 3, On The Job Training, Seminar, Undergraduate Thesis 16 11.11 %
+٧ Ship Design Assignment 1, Ship Design Assignment 2, Ship Design Assignment 3, On The Job Training, Seminar, Undergraduate Thesis 18 12.5 %

 Total 144 100 %

 14. Total Credit Hours to Graduate 144 SKS